 The TDCJ pointed to a study indicating the cost of retrofitting just four prisons with AC would run about $350 million – an amount that exceeded the construction costs for four of the state’s 2,500-bed maximum-security facilities.
 Yet the TDCJ has managed to air condition administrative areas in its older prisons to ensure the comfort of staff members.

-At the 100-year-old Ramsey Unit, situated 20 miles south of Houston, administrative areas – including the warden’s office, medical department, and guard dining room and barber shop – have air conditioning.
-Areas without climate control include places where prisoners live, eat, bathe, exercise and work (unless they work in an administrative area).
+At the 100-year-old Ramsey Unit, situated 20 miles south of Houston, administrative areas – including the warden’s office, medical department, guard dining room, and barbershop – have air conditioning.
+Areas without climate control include places where prisoners live, eat, bathe, exercise, and work (unless they work in an administrative area).

 “[Air conditioning] is seen as a luxury and prison officials don’t want to be seen as running luxurious prisons,” stated David Fathi, director of the ACLU’s National Prison Project.

 That mentality can lead to what Fathi called “irrational behavior,” pointing to Louisiana as one example.
 A federal judge capped the maximum heat index on Louisiana’s death row unit at 88 degrees, and the state spent over $1 million fighting the lawsuit – more than four times the estimated $225,000 cost of air conditioning the unit.
 [See: PLN, Aug.
 2014, p.36].

 Texas prison officials said they take precautionary measures when temperatures soar, such as placing fans in common areas and providing ice, cool water, and extra showers.
 But prisoners have reported limited and sporadic availability of water, no extra showers, ice that melts and is not replaced, and fans that are set up to cool guards, not prisoner living areas.